MeGaCrazy/Isolation-Game/README.md

 Additionally, agents will have a fixed time limit each turn to search for the best move and respond.
 If the time limit expires during a player's turn, that player forfeits the match, and the opponent wins.

 Students only need to modify code in the `game_agent.py` file to complete the project.
 Additional files include example Player and evaluation functions, the game board class, and a template to develop local unit tests.

-## Instructions

-In order to complete the Isolation project, students must submit code that passes all test cases for the required functions in `game_agent.py` and complete a report as specified in the rubric.
-Students can submit using the [Udacity Project Assistant]() command line utility.
-Students will receive feedback on test case success/failure after each submission.

-Students must implement the following functions:

-- `MinimaxPlayer.minimax()`: implement minimax search
-- `AlphaBetaPlayer.alphabeta()`: implement minimax search with alpha-beta pruning
-- `AlphaBetaPlayer.get_move()`: implement iterative deepening search
-- `custom_score()`: implement your own best position evaluation heuristic
-- `custom_score_2()`: implement your own alternate position evaluation heuristic
-- `custom_score_3()`: implement your own alternate position evaluation heuristic

-You may write or modify code within each file (but you must maintain compatibility with the function signatures provided).
-You may add other classes, functions, etc., as needed, but it is not required.

-The Project Assistant sandbox for this project places some restrictions on the modules available and blocks calls to some of the standard library functions.
-In general, standard library functions that introspect code running in the sandbox are blocked, and the PA only allows the following modules `random`, `numpy`, `scipy`, `sklearn`, `itertools`, `math`, `heapq`, `collections`, `array`, `copy`, and `operator`.
-(Modules within these packages are also allowed, e.g., `numpy.random`.)

 ### Quickstart Guide